GlobalSport/state-decorator/README.md

 # Unit testing

 - The state decorator provides a testing framework for stores.
 - The base principle is that a mock store is immutable.
-A New store is created if internal state is changed.
+A new store is created if internal state is changed.
 It allows to share mock store across tests.
+- On each test, reuse/setup store (state/props) or store action and:
+  - call the action and test state, side effect calls,...
+  - test prop changes

 ## Getting started